 My stepmom got me a Food Network calendar for Christmas that has a different recipe or tip every day of the year.
 It was truly an awesome and thoughtful gift!
 One of the first recipes in the calendar was for Butternut Squash Soup.
-My husband said it looked good so I thought why not.

 - 1/4 c unsalted butter

 - 4 sprigs fresh sage, plus more for garnish